 Seasonal Loose Leaf Collection Information

-Loose Leaf Collection in residential neighborhoods is tentatively scheduled to begin on Monday, November 10.
+Loose Leaf Collection in residential neighborhoods is now underway.
 Crews plan to make one pass through each residential neighborhood prior to Christmas and a second pass after January 1.
 Please see the schedule below to determine when crews are scheduled to visit your neighborhood.

 Schedule updates are also available on the Leaf Line at 919-996-3720 (available 24/7) and on Raleigh Television Network.